EdoardoCoding1/EdoardoCoding1/README.md

 <img src="https://komarev.com/ghpvc/?username=EdoardoCoding1&label=VISITOR COUNT = ">

 I am Edoardo, a student from H-Farm and I want to explore Web Development and Machine Learning.
 I am using github to post my projects, make new friends and learn more about programming.
-<br>My favourite programming language is python as it is very elastic, dynamically typed and easy to use.
-It has a huge ecosystem and serves hundreds of inserted libraries and package managers, and can be use for many different projects .
+<br>My favourite programming language is python as it is very elastic and easy to learn.
+It has a huge ecosystem and serves hundreds of inserted libraries and package managers, and can be used for many different projects .
+<br><br> I also liked to work with C languages to build games and database configuration models.
 <br><br>

 ### 🛠️ Tools and Languages :